4329/RobotBase/swerveDebugDocs.md

 ### Test Offset

-`Test Offset` measures how far each wheel is turned from their position when the program is run.
-This should help in the calibration of new swerve modules.
-Changes should be applied to the `protoConfig.txt` file on lines 82 to 85.
+`Test Offset` measures how far each wheel is turned from their position when the robot is enabled.
+First, enable the robot.
+Then, manually rotate the wheel(s) until they're aligned.
+Once the wheel(s) are aligned, the output(s) from `Test Offset` should be entered in `protoConfig.txt` on lines 82 to 85.
+The file is located in [`src\main\deploy`](https://github.com/4329/RobotBase/blob/shuffleboardcleanup/src/main/deploy/protoConfig.txt).